How to Estimate Your Cloud Migration Costs in 3 Steps?

 Step 3 – Factoring in Post-Migration Costs

 Post-migration costs are the ongoing expenses that continue after the cloud migration process has been completed.
-Here is a look the relevant factors that should be considered.
+Here is a look at the relevant factors that should be considered.

 Transformation Costs: Reskilling, Hiring